jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 - On a test host the archive store is not on the root filesystem, and a threshold reports before the root filesystem is affected.
-- With the test configuration selected, a run of a few hours shows samples present in STS, then MTS, then LTS.
-- The host prerequisites and the policy guide both state what the test environment requires.
+- The host prerequisites state what the test environment requires.

 ##### Dependencies And Decisions

 - D18 (the findings come from the provisioned deployment runs).
 - D21 (scoped to the test environment first).
+- D23 (the ETL-timing half moved to M31, and its runtime test to M32).
 - The fill rate is unknown until the pending load test reports disk growth with a PV sampling.
 That figure sets the threshold value; it does not change the shape of this work, so this row does not wait on it.